-The interstitial cystitis medication Elmiron® (pentosan polysulfate sodium, or PPS) has been linked to a unique progressive eye disease.
+The prescription drug Elmiron (pentosan polysulfate sodium, or PPS) is used to treat interstitial cystitis and has been linked to a unique progressive eye disease.
 This disease causes progressive worsening of eyesight.
-This life-altering side effect is known as pigmented retinal maculopathy.
+This life-altering side effect is known as pigmented retinal maculopathy, or pigmentary maculopathy.
 It is a retinal-related condition and is usually diagnosed by a retinal specialist.
 Ophthalmologists can also diagnose this condition.
-A drug that is used to treat pain and discomfort should not be the cause of your worsening vision, but sadly, studies show that there is a clear connection.
+A drug that is used to treat pain and discomfort should not be the cause of Elmiron users’ worsening vision, but sadly, studies show that there is a clear connection.

-Call us today at 1-800-718-4658 for a free consultation if you or a loved one was diagnosed with a progressive eye disease after taking Elmiron.
-You may be eligible for financial recovery for the medical expenses and other damages suffered.
+Call us today for a free consultation if you or a loved one was diagnosed with a progressive eye disease after taking Elmiron.
+You may be eligible for an Elmiron settlement compensating you for your medical bills and other damages suffered.
 Our Elmiron claim lawyers work on a contingency-fee basis.
 This means that you will never owe us any money until we obtain a recovery for you.

-The Elmiron lawsuit is against plaintiff Janssen Pharmaceuticals for the failure to properly warn the public about the vision loss risks associated with drug use.
-At this time, there is no mention of a recall though the American Academy of Ophthalmology revealed in 2019 that patients taking this drug showed signs of toxicity resulting in vision loss.
+Elmiron lawsuits are against plaintiff Janssen Pharmaceuticals for the failure to properly warn the public about the vision loss risks associated with drug use.
+At this time, there is no mention of a recall, though the American Academy of Ophthalmology revealed in 2019 that patients taking this drug showed signs of toxicity resulting in vision loss.

 The Emory Eye Center in Atlanta, GA discovered a new progressive eye disease in six patients from 2015 to 2018.
 They reviewed the patients’ medical histories and found that all six individuals had taken Elmiron.
 They published their findings in the Journal of Ophthalmology.